Open-Attestation/open-attestation/README.md

 ### Obfuscating data

 The `obfuscateDocument` function removes a key-value pair from the document's data section, without causing the file hash to change.
-You can use this to generate a new document containing a subset of the original data, without letting the recipient prove the provenance of the document.
+You can use this to generate a new document containing a subset of the original data.

 ```js
 const newData = obfuscateDocument(wrappedDocument, "key1");